RobotNerd/outline-format/README.md

 ### Multi-line list items

 List items can span multiple lines.
-Add a line break and indent the second (and subseqent) line by two space from the column with the bullet point.
+Add a line break and indent the second (and subsequent) line by two space from the column with the bullet point.
 If any of these lines begin with a bullet point, then they will be considered new child list items instead of a continuation of the previous item.